-While skills like food preparation and personal hygiene may come easy to most, those with developmental disabilities might need specialized assistance and training.
+While skills like food preparation and personal hygiene may come easy to most, people on the autism spectrum might need specialized assistance and essential life skills training.

 In this blog, we’ll look at the following: